GasiorMateusz/DietPlanner/.ai/terms-privacy-policy-implementation-plan.md

 The Terms and Privacy Policy feature implements comprehensive legal documentation and user consent management for the Diet Planner application.
 This feature addresses GDPR compliance requirements for processing health-related data (special category data under Article 9) in Poland, establishes the platform's role as a data processor, and shifts maximum legal responsibility to users (dietitians) who act as data controllers for their clients' information.

 **Key Objectives:**
-- Provide bilingual Terms of Service and Privacy Policy documents (Polish and English) in a single markdown file
+- Provide bilingual Terms of Service and Privacy Policy documents (Polish and English) in JSON format
 - Require explicit consent during registration with checkboxes for important sections (UX only, not stored)
 - Store only boolean acceptance flag in `user_preferences` table
 - Allow users to view current terms from their account profile